MarkDekker/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 ### Results and Training

 My final model results were:
-* training set accuracy of 1.00
+* Training set accuracy of 1.00
-* validation set accuracy of 0.981
+* Validation set accuracy of 0.981
-* test set accuracy of 0.962
+* Test set accuracy of 0.962

 The network architecture is close to unchanged from LeNet-5 with more filters in the convolutional layers as well as more neurons in the first fully connected layer.
 Finally dropout was also added to the third and fourth fully connected layers for improved training performance.